 - CBC was completed on a similarly named person.

 - CBC returned information that was supposed to be sealed or expunged.

-If the information is in error, the CBC is repeated and Certified Background will update the CBC report online.
+If the information is in error, the CBC is repeated and CastleBranch will update the CBC report online.
 If the adverse information is truly an error, no further action is taken.